dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/2-query/index.md

 ## Response

-The data is returned with the same response syntax as from the [DynamoDB Query API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html#API_Query_ResponseElements).
+The data is returned using the same response syntax as the [DynamoDB Query API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html#API_Query_ResponseElements).

-If a [`entities`](#entities) have been provided, the response `Items` are formatted by their respective entities.
+If [`entities`](#entities) have been provided, the response `Items` are formatted by their respective entities.

 You can use the `QueryResponse` type to explicitly type an object as a `QueryCommand` response object: